 Reason: To comply with Section 91 of the Town and Country Planning Act 1990 (as amended by Section 51 of the Planning and Compulsory Purchase Act 2004).

-2. The development hereby permitted shall be carried out in accordance with the following approved plans/documents:
+2. The development hereby approved shall be carried out in accordance with the following drawings: